20 FAQs on security and anti-virus software.

 1. What is security software?

-Security software runs on your company computers and servers to protect you from threats like viruses, malicious software (malware), trojans and other software that runs on your computer without your knowledge).
+Security software runs on your company computers and servers to protect you from threats like viruses, malicious software (eg malware and ransomware), trojans and other software that runs on your computer without your knowledge.

 Security and anti-virus software is a key line of defence for your company's IT systems.
 Although not infallible, a security package from a reputable supplier (such as one listed on the ICSA website) will identify and eliminate many threats to your business and its data.